It’s great to live on or near a lake and to enjoy all its recreational and aesthetic benefits. This proximity also brings responsibilities.

 Routine maintenance is critical to prevent septic system failure.
 Over time, sludge and scum accumulate in the tank and, if not removed, will eventually flow through to clog the drainfield.
 The tank should be inspected regularly to determine the accumulation rate of scum and sludge.
 Lake front owners should have their tanks pumped every one to two years.
 Town law now mandates septic pumping at least every 5 years.

 Proper maintenance of the septic tank will increase the life of the system.
 Unfortunately, all septic systems eventually fail to control phosphorus.
-Eventually the soils around the system are no longer able to absorb the phosphorus from septics.
+Over time, the soils around the system are no longer able to absorb additional phosphorus from septics.
 Even worse, if the septic fields fail, untreated effluent can flow directly into the lake.
 Here are some tips to lengthen the life of your septic system.

 - Do not deposit coffee grounds, cooking fats, disposable diapers, facial tissues, cigarette butts, strong chemicals, paint, or similar materials that are difficult to decompose in your septic system.
 The microorganisms that act on the materials in your septic system are the same ones that operate in your body to digest your food.
 If it’s something you can’t digest, chances are the “bugs” in the septic can’t work on it either.